-John Barnes joined Historic Royal Palaces in 2001 from English Heritage where he had been the Director responsible for professional services and then for major projects.
-Before that he had practiced as an architect with a succession of leading conservation firms.
+John joined Historic Royal Palaces from English Heritage where he had been the Director responsible for professional services and then for major projects.
+Before that he had practised as an architect with a succession of leading conservation firms.

 He is an alumni of the Getty Leadership Programme (2005), has taught on the Danish Museums Leadership Programme and mentored on the UEA Leadership course.
 He is currently a Trustee of Old Royal Naval College, Greenwich, and Chair of DEMHIST ICOM, a committee of the International Council of Museums, concerned with historic house museums.
 Since 2008 he has been a Governor of Bishop’s Hatfield Girls’ Academy.